siddheshgunjal/slackker/CONTRIBUTING.md

 6. :inbox_tray: Open a Pull Request on github.com from your new branch on your fork to `development` branch in this repository.

+_NOTE: Any PRs to Main branch will not be accepted.
+Please raise PR to `development` branch only_

 Happy Coding! :star: